Knowledge Base

 Keep/Don’t Keep

-When the hard drive is full, the T4•R auto-deletes older recordings to make space for new ones.
-Select Keep to protect a recording from removal.
+When the recording storage is full, the short-model automatically deletes older recordings to make space for new ones.
+Select Keep to prevent a recording from being removed.

 Deleting & Recovering Recordings